Helicopter Supported Exploration Drilling

-The Central Pool Augmentation (CPA) Project included the construction of a new water treatment plant in Riverside County, California to provide for growth in Riverside, southern Orange County and northern San Diego County.
+The Central Pool Augmentation (CPA) Project included construction of a new water treatment plant in Riverside County, California to provide for growth in Riverside, southern Orange and northern San Diego Counties.
 Water would be transported through pipelines to two locations in Orange County.
 One proposed option was the construction of a pipeline that included 10-12 miles of tunnel under the mountains of the Cleveland National Forest.

 The geotechnical study consisted of drilling two deep core holes to supplement existing geotechnical information regarding rock mass and groundwater conditions along the proposed tunnel alignment.
-Kleinfelder and Crux worked with MWD and the United States Forest Service (USFS) to develop a drilling program that provided security from fire, vandalism and site disturbance, while minimizing impact to the general public.
+Kleinfelder and Crux worked with the MWD and the United States Forest Service (USFS) to develop a drilling program that provided security from fire, vandalism and site disturbance, while minimizing impact to the general public.

 Crux completed hydraulic conductivity tests at selected intervals in each boring using a fluid set straddle packer wireline system; at the time, it was the only one in the United States.
-The fluid set packers allowed for testing at borehole depth and minimized downtime associated with running gas-filled packers.
+The fluid set packers allowed for testing at borehole depth, and minimized downtime associated with running gas-filled packers.
 Kleinfelder completed geophysics in the borings following the completion of drilling, and Crux installed multi-level vibrating wire transducers in each boring.

 Kleinfelder and Crux successfully completed these core holes and provided a team capable of complying with MWD and USFS requirements on this challenging project.